pgpartman/pg_partman/doc/pg_partman.md

  * Does not currently work on native partition sets.
  * If you need to keep the data in your child tables after it is put into the parent, use this function.
  * Unlike the other undo functions, data cannot be copied in batches smaller than the partition interval.
 Every run of the function copies an entire partition to the parent.
+ * When this function is run, the trigger on the parent table & the trigger function are immediately dropped (if they still exist).
+This means any further writes are done to the parent.
  * When this function is run, the **`undo_in_progress`** column in the configuration table is set to true if it was managed by pg_partman.
 This causes all partition creation and retention management to stop ONLY if it was managed by pg_partman.
  * If you are trying to un-partition a large amount of data automatically, it is recommended to run this function with an external script and appropriate batch settings.
 This will help avoid transactional locks and prevent a failure from causing an extensive rollback.
 See **Scripts** section for an included python script that will do this for you.
  * By default, partitions are not DROPPED, they are UNINHERITED.
 This leave previous child tables exactly as they were but no longer inherited from the parent.
 Does not work on multiple levels of inheritance (subpartitions) if dropping tables.